 I incorporated several changes to the blog upon my arrival.
 In the fall I created a weekly round-up of the top performances by Tour alumni in their collegiate seasons.
 As I grew more comfortable and understanding of what my role was within the company, I began to alter the format of the event previews, updates, and recaps.
 I spiced up the content, incorporated headers for each division, and delve deeper into their performances.
 I have also incorporated a Weekend Review that I produce every Monday.
 The review provides a brief summary of all events that transpired over the weekend, highlights players who moved up in the rankings and includes information about upcoming tournaments/registration dates.

 The link above will take you to my author profile which includes all of the pieces I have worked on in my time here.

 As I transitioned into college, I was a student-athlete for all of one month.
-My short-lived collegiate baseball career was shortened due to a combination of nagging injury and a poor fit in terms of school size and campus life.
+My short-lived collegiate baseball career was shortened due to a nagging shoulder injury.
 A blessing in disguise, I transferred into the heart of the fourth largest sports media market in the country.

 I am eternally grateful for the opportunity to contribute to ISportsWeb for the final months of my college career, on the tail end of a magical season for the Eagles, amidst the first Sixers playoff run since the inception of “The Process”, and for the first semi-exciting Phillies season in recent years.